iamzhanghao/ML_Project/README.md

 2. Run Part2.py to generate dev.p2.out for all language

 ##Part 3
-1. Run train_params.py ( if you already did this in part 2, no need to do it again, since it ueses the same parameters for predictoin)
+1. Run train_params.py ( if you already did this in part 2, no need to do it again, since it uses the same parameters for predictoin)
 2. Run Part3.py to generate dev.p3.out for all language

 ##Part 4
-1. Run train_params.py ( if you already did this in part 2 or 3, no need to do it again, since it ueses the same parameters for predictoin)
+1. Run train_params.py ( if you already did this in part 2 or 3, no need to do it again, since it uses the same parameters for predictoin)
 2. Run Part3.py to generate dev.p4.out for all language

 ##Part 5